Semien homers, A’s beat Rangers 6-5 on walk-off walk

 MINOR MOVE

 The Rangers pushed back left-hander Mike Minor’s next scheduled start from Tuesday to Wednesday.
-Minor has been the subject of trade speculation in recent weeks, and the move bumps his upcoming outing until after Wednesday’s deadline, avoiding the possibility of issues with interested teams, manager Chris Woodward said.
+Minor has been the subject of trade speculation in recent weeks, and the move bumps his upcoming outing until after Wednesday’s deadline, avoiding the possibility of issues with interested teams, Woodward said.

 SHORT HOPS

-Texas right-hander Edinson Vólquez, on the injured list with an elbow strain since April 5, told reporters he wants pitch again this year but plans to retire at the end of the season. … Right-hander Kyle Dowdy, a Rule 5 selection claimed by the Rangers during spring training, cleared waivers and was accepted back by the Cleveland Indians after Texas designated him for assignment on Thursday.
+Texas right-hander Edinson Vólquez, on the injured list with an elbow strain since April 5, told reporters Saturday he wants to pitch again this year but plans to retire at the end of the season. … Right-hander Kyle Dowdy, a Rule 5 selection claimed by the Rangers during spring training, cleared waivers and was accepted back by the Cleveland Indians after Texas designated him for assignment on Thursday.

 TRAINER’S ROOM

-Athletics: C Josh Phegley left in the fifth with a bruised left thumb. .
-OF Stephen Piscotty (sprained right knee) had six at-bats as the DH in his first game on a rehab assignment with Triple-A Las Vegas on Saturday.
+Athletics: C Josh Phegley left in the fifth with a bruised left thumb. … X-rays were negative. … OF Stephen Piscotty (sprained right knee) had six at-bats as the DH in his first game on a rehab assignment with Triple-A Las Vegas on Saturday.
 He was scheduled to play seven innings in the field on Sunday, Melvin said.

 UP NEXT